meet-projects/Y2YL201617_Week3/README.md

     CREATE DATABASE readychef;
     \q
     ```
+   The `psql` command opens a Postgres SQL Terminal similar to the python shell where you can execute commands on your database.
+To exit this shell and return to the regular terminal just type `\q` and press Enter.

 1. Navigate to where you cloned this very repository and run the following commands to import the database:

     ```
-    cd data
     psql readychef < readychef.sql
     ```

     You should see a bunch of SQL commands flow through the terminal.
+This is loading the readychef.sql file into the empty database you created in the previous step.

 1. To enter the interactive Postgres prompt, now enter the following to be connected or your database.